postfinance/vault-kubernetes/README.md

 - SYNCHRONIZER_ANNOTATION - annotation used to track managed secrets (default value `vault-secret`).
 Can be very usefull if you need more than one `vault-synchronizer` init container in the same namespace.

-- SYNCHRONIZER_LABELS - labels added to every synchronized secret.
+- SYNCHRONIZER_LABELS - labels will be added to every synchronized secret.
 Multiple key-value pairs can be separated with a comma.
 For each key-value pair a key and the equal sign are mandatory.
 Example: `"k1=v1,k2=v2,k3=,k4"` k4 will be ignored because the equal sign is missing.

 > set ALLOW_FAIL="true" for _vault-kubernetes-authenticator_